equinor/segyio/README.md

 * `header`

     With addressing behaviour similar to `trace`, accessing items yield header objects instead of numpy `ndarray`s.
-Headers are dict like objects, where keys are integers, seismic unix-style keys (in segyio.su module) and segyio enums (segyio.TraceField).
+Headers are dict-like objects, where keys are integers, seismic unix-style keys (in segyio.su module) and segyio enums (segyio.TraceField).